alphagov/accessibility-community-notes-and-discussion/requirement3.md

-# Requirement 3: Usability
+# Requirement 3: Usable accessibility

 This is a draft document.

-Your service must meet [Requirement 3: Usability](requirements.md].
+Your service must meet [Requirement 3: Usable accessibility](requirements.md).

 ## Meeting Requirement 3